sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-173	Binary Search Tree Iterator    		58.2%	Medium
+binary tree inorder traversal iterative approach using stack. add all left into stack, pop and add all right into stack.
+->>

+<<-366	Find Leaves of Binary Tree    		71.3%	Medium
+find leaves and then remove, until no nodes left.
+postorder: leaf depth=0, and upper level is 1...
+->>

 <<-427	Construct Quad Tree    		62.0%	Medium
 topleft,topright,bottLeft,bottRight